jameswilddev/trash-kit/readme.md

 #### Transforms

-These can be strung together to describe transformations applied to sprites, groups and hitboxes.
+These can be strung together to describe transformations applied to groups, sprites and rectangles.

 Translates by the given number of virtual pixels on the Y axis.